Technoplatz/bi/README.md

 <sup>Scalable hybrid application is being developed with modern CI/CD methods.</sup>
 - **Data Sciences Ready**\
 <sup>Enables data transfer into BI tools and Microsoft Excel.</sup>

+#### ISO 27001

+Technoplatz BI contributes positively to the certification processes of company information systems.
+Open source availability of codes and security policy on GitHub, user privileges, access rights, backup policy, logging features and the using of modern CI/CD methods in the development process provide advantages especially in ISO 27001 audits.

 ### Data Application